Oskar van Hattum: International career

+The following month, in July 2024, van Hattum represented the New Zealand U23 side, the "OlyWhites" at the Paris Olympics, featuring in all three group stage games.

+Personal life

-Van Hattum is the son of a New Zealand born father of Dutch decent and an Australian born mother of Austrian decent.
-He is the nephew of notable former New Zealand goalkeeper Frank van Hattum and former New Zealand women internationals Grazia MacIntosh and Marie-Jose Cooper.
+Van Hattum is the son of a New Zealand-born father of Dutch descent and an Australian-born mother of Austrian descent.
+He is the nephew of notable former New Zealand goalkeeper Frank van Hattum and former New Zealand women's internationals Grazia MacIntosh and Marie-Jose Cooper.